 All our figures to help you prepare your budget and itinerary in Myanmar.
 Burma is definitively a perfect country for backpackers

-Backpacking Myanmar: Travel Guide
+Backpacking Myanmar Travel Guide

 At the end of the page you will find all our articles written on Burma in "chronological" order.
 If you prefer to see all our items on a map then you can open the map below and select the item of your choice according to your destination.

-Travel Budget in Myanmar
+our Travel Budget in Myanmar

-Each budget is of course different, but here is what we spent during our 2 weeks in Burma in January 2017.
+Each budget is of course different, but here is what we spent during our 2 weeks in Myanmar in January 2017.
 The budgets below are per day and for 2 people, so if you prefer this corresponds to a global budget of 22€ (24,9$) per day and per person.

 |Expense item||Daily budget|